anas-p/Save-To-iCloud-Drive/README.md

 # Save-To-iCloud-Drive
 Save a document file to iCloud drive

-Steps to follow:
+### Steps to follow:
 1. Start new Project
 2. Enable **iCloud Documents** with Xcode, from tab **Capabilities**
+3. Create App Id and enable iCloud feature to your App Id
-3. Go to **Info.plist** of you application and add something similar to this.
+4. Go to **Info.plist** of you application and add something similar to this.

     **Note:
     You need to have `NSUbiquitousContainerIsDocumentScopePublic=true` in Info.plist before you run the app for the *first time*, Otherwise directory will not be shown in iCloud Drive, It will be a hidden directory.**